 Externally, it should be appreciated that the roof covering is of an age and type where ongoing reactive maintenance will be required for it to remain in a fully wind and watertight condition.
-The roof structure incorporates flat roof sections.
-It should be appreciated that flat roofs can have a limited life, require regular maintenance and that leaks can often develop unexpectedly.
-Vegetation requires to be cleared from the gutters whilst the external timbers would benefit from a general maintenance overhaul.
+Vegetation requires to be cleared from gutters whilst the cast iron rainwater goods and external timbers would benefit from a general maintenance overhaul.